 ID.me will prompt you to schedule an appointment after your verification attempt fails.
 Choose an available time slot for your appointment.
 ID.me will email you to confirm the date and time and provide a link to your video session.

 NOTE: If no appointments are available, you will not be prompted to schedule a Virtual In-Person identity proofing session.
-In this situation, attempt your verification at another time or contact member support at help@ID.me.
+In this situation, attempt your verification at another time or contact member support by filling out a support request here.

 You may be prompted to upload your identity documents.
 Identity proofing with a Trusted Referee is different from online proofing in that it requires either 2 Primary documents OR 1 Primary document and 2 Secondary documents.
 Attach photos of the documents to your application.